CitiesSkylinesMultiplayer/CSM/README.md

 This respository is split into two projects. `Tango` and `Tango.GUITester`. `Tango` is the base project and contains all logic for the mod. `Tango.GUITester` on the other hand helps simplify testing of muiltiplayer elements.

+Please read the wiki for more information.

 ## Current Features
 * Pretty slick looking muiltiplayer GUI.
 * Ability to host server (no logic or connection, but the server is active).
 Can be closed and re-opened more than once in game.
+* Implemented connect to server logic and GUI.

 ## Logic Flow
 Below is information that I have jotted down about the flow of this mod.